santiagosayshey/santiagosayshey/README.md

 ### [Hey!](https://www.youtube.com/watch?v=tVCUAXOBF7w) 👋

-I'm Sam (or santiagosayshey as many people online know me as).
-I'm a final year computer science student at the University of Adelaide with a passion for all things self hosting! 🌐
+I'm Sam, a final year computer science student at the University of Adelaide with a passion for all things self hosting! 🌐

 #### Here are some of my projects:
 - [Dictionarry](https://dictionarry.pages.dev/) 📚 - A wiki dedicated to abstracting the complexity of media automation.
 Come say Hey in our [discord!](https://discord.com/invite/Y9TYP6jeYZ) 💬